wdavidw/phyla/hadoop/hdfs_nn/configure.coffee.md

         ryba.hdfs.nn.site['dfs.namenode.shared.edits.dir'] = (for jn_ctx in jn_ctxs then "#{jn_ctx.config.host}:8485").join ';'
         ryba.hdfs.nn.site['dfs.namenode.shared.edits.dir'] = "qjournal://#{ryba.hdfs.nn.site['dfs.namenode.shared.edits.dir']}/#{ryba.hdfs.nn.site['dfs.nameservices']}"

 ### Fencing

-To prevent split-brain scenarii, in addition to the Journal Quorum Process for write, sshfence allow ssh connection to the previous disfunctioning active namenode from the new one to "shoot it in the head" (STONITH) If the previous master machine is dead, ssh connection will fail, so another fencing method should be configured to not block failover.
+To prevent split-brain scenario, in addition to the Journal Quorum Process for write, sshfence allow ssh connection to the previous disfunctioning active namenode from the new one to "shoot it in the head" (STONITH).

+If the previous master machine is dead, ssh connection will fail, so another fencing method should be configured to not block failover.